 - Yellow jackets: Measuring a small half an inch long and black and bright yellow, yellow jackets make their nests below ground.
 They can be invasive and extremely destructive in nature.

 - Wasp nests look like papery grey balloons, and often have an intricate swirly pattern on the outside, with cells visible from the bottom.
-However, if wasps chew coloured paper to build their nests, the finished product will look a little more artistic.
+However, if wasps chew colored paper to build their nests, the finished product will look a little more artistic.

-- Find out more about how to get rid of wasps without getting stung in our full guide.
+Find out more about how to get rid of wasps without getting stung, in our full guide.

 Signs of woodworm